Eagle Summit: First generation (1989–1992)

-Second generation (1993-1996)
+Second generation (1993–1996)

 The 1993 model year Summits were completely new and featured more room on the inside as well as weighing less than before.
-The Summit was now based the fourth generation Mitsubishi Mirage 'CC' chassis platform featuring a mutlilink rear suspension and the body was given a rounder shape.
+The Summit was now based the fourth generation Mitsubishi Mirage 'CC' chassis platform featuring a multilink rear suspension and the body was given a rounder shape.

-The hatchback body design was dropped in favor of a 2-door coupe version, while a 4-door sedan joined the Summit lineup.
+The hatchback body design was dropped in favor of a two-door coupe version, while a four-door sedan joined the Summit lineup.

-The Summit Wagon, a rebadged Mitsubishi RVR was classified as a subcompact minivan, or a mini-MPV.
+The Summit Wagon, a rebadged Mitsubishi RVR was classified as a compact minivan, or a compact MPV.